zhiyongggggg/dct-cryptonets/README.md

 ## Considerations
 `DCT-CryptoNets` was developed prior to `v1.6.0` of `Concrete-ML` which introduced a nice feature of _approximate rounding_ of model accumulators.
 This can improve latency with trade-off's in accuracy depending on your use case and achieve even faster latency than what is reported in this paper!
-By replacing the simple line below you can implement _approximate rounding_.
+By simply replacing the line below you can implement _approximate rounding_.
 See [*CIFAR10 Use Case](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/cifar/cifar_brevitas_training) and [ResNet Use Case](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/resnet) in the `Concrete-ML` repository for further examples of _approximate rounding_.
 ```python